Academic Progress and Graduation

 School of Public Health Graduation Policy

-SPH Master of Science & Doctoral Programs Graduation Procedures
+SPH Doctoral Programs Graduation Procedures

 Graduation Application

 Once students have secured the approval of their program director, they apply for graduation via the graduation application on the SPH Registrar’s Office forms website.
 Students must apply by the graduation deadlines posted on the graduation page.
-Students should also adhere to the Oral Exam/Defense and Thesis/Dissertation submission guidelines outlined on the MS and Doctoral Workflow page.
+Students should also adhere to the Oral Exam/Defense and Thesis/Dissertation submission guidelines outlined on the Doctoral Workflow page.

 Oral Exam/Defense